-Telesat's strategy and our mission-critical connectivity services indirectly contribute to 16 of the 17 UN Sustainable Development Goals (SDGs), a collaborative, global effort to protect our planet, end poverty, and help people live in prosperity and peace.
+Telesat's strategy and our mission-critical connectivity services indirectly contribute to 16 of the 17 U.N.
+Sustainable Development Goals (SDGs), a collaborative, global effort to protect our planet, end poverty, and help people live in prosperity and peace.
 We have identified five SDGs as most relevant to our business, based on the impact our business has on the SDGs and how closely our five ESG pillars align with the SDGs.

-UN SUSTAINABLE DEVELOPMENT GOALS HOW TELESAT CONTRIBUTES 2 ZERO HUNGER 2.3: Double the agricultural productivity and incomes of small-scale producers 2.4: Implement resilient agricultural practices that increase productivity and production 2.a: Increase investment in rural infrastructure Page 36 3 GOOD HEALTH AND WELL-BEING 3.8: Access to quality essential health-care services Page 10 4 QUALITY EDUCATION 4.3 Vocational Training & higher education 4.4 Skills and access to employment 4.7 Education in sustainable development 4.a Accessibility of educational establishments Pages 10, 12, 13, 19, 26 5 GENDER EQUALITY 5.1 End all forms of discrimination against women 5.5 Ensure full participation of leadership 5.b Enhance the use of enabling technology 5.c Gender equality Pages 22, 23, 24, 26 10 REDUCED INEQUALITIES 10.2 Empower and promote inclusion10.3 Ensure equal opportunity Pages 22, 23, 24, 25, 26
+U.N.
+SUSTAINABLE DEVELOPMENT GOALS HOW TELESAT CONTRIBUTES 2 ZERO HUNGER 2.3: Double the agricultural productivity and incomes of small-scale producers 2.4: Implement resilient agricultural practices that increase productivity and production 2.a: Increase investment in rural infrastructure Page 36 3 GOOD HEALTH AND WELL-BEING 3.8: Access to quality essential health-care services Page 9, 10 4 QUALITY EDUCATION 4.3 Vocational Training & higher education 4.4 Skills and access to employment 4.7 Education in sustainable development 4.a Accessibility of educational establishments Pages 9, 10, 12, 13, 17, 19, 25 5 GENDER EQUALITY 5.1 End all forms of discrimination against women 5.5 Ensure full participation of leadership 5.b Enhance the use of enabling technology 5.c Gender equality Pages 17, 22, 25 9 INDUSTRY, INNOVATION AND INFRASTRUCTURE 9.1 Develop sustainable, resilient and inclusive infrastructures 9.4 Upgrade infrastructure and sustainable industrialization 9.5 Innovation, research and development 9.c Increase access to information and communications technologies Pages 15 10 REDUCED INEQUALITIES 10.2 Empower and promote inclusion 10.3 Ensure equal opportunity Pages 17, 22, 24, 25